The Wolf-Rayet binaries of the nitrogen sequence in the Large Magellanic Cloud: spectroscopy, orbital analysis, formation, and evolution: Introduction

 We discern among four distinct formation channels for WR stars.
 These formation channels are illustrated in a Hertzsprung-Russell diagram (HRD) in Fig.\,\ref{fig:WRformation} using evolution tracks calculated with the BPASS\footnote{bpass.auckland.ac.nz} (Binary Population and Spectral Synthesis) code V2.0 \citep{Eldridge2008, Eldridge2016}, and are defined as follows:

 \begin{enumerate}

-\item {\bf Main-sequence WR stars} (ms-WR; ``born this way'') are core H-burning WR stars.
+\item {\bf Main sequence WR stars} (ms-WR, ``born this way'') are core H-burning WR stars.
 They typically exhibit WN spectra already on the main sequence by virtue of their very large masses ($\gtrsim 60\,M_\odot$ at solar metallicity) and correspondingly strong winds \citep{deKoter1997, Crowther2011}.
-Spectroscopically, they are associated with weaker wind ``slash WR stars'' (/WN), hydrogen-rich WN stars (WNh), and luminous blue variables (LBVs).
-Examples include \object{WR\,24} in the Galaxy (WN6h), the two components of BAT99\,119 (WN6h + O3.5~If/WN7) in the Large Magellanic Cloud (LMC), and probably the two components of \object{HD\,5980} (WN6h + WN6-7h) in the Small Magellanic Cloud (SMC). \item {\bf Wind-stripped WR stars} (\mbox{w-WR}) are cWR stars that formed through intrinsic mass loss, i.e., stellar winds or eruptions \citep{Conti1976, Smith2014}.
+Spectroscopically, they are associated with weaker-wind ``slash WR stars'' (/WN), hydrogen-rich WN stars (WNh), and luminous blue variables (LBVs).
+Examples include \object{WR\,24} in the Galaxy (WN6h), the two components of BAT99\,119 (WN6h + O3.5~If/WN7) in the Large Magellanic Cloud (LMC), and probably the two components of \object{HD\,5980} (WN6h + WN6-7h) in the Small Magellanic Cloud (SMC). \item {\bf Wind-stripped WR stars} (\mbox{w-WR}) are cWR stars that formed through \emph{intrinsic} mass-loss, i.e., stellar winds or eruptions \citep{Conti1976, Smith2014}.
 Only stars that are sufficiently massive can become \mbox{w-WR} stars.
 The minimum initial mass $M_\text{i,w-WR}$ is a strong function of the metallicity $Z$.
-It is estimated to be ${\approx}20-30\,M_\odot$ at solar metallicity, ${\approx}30{-}60\,M_\odot$ at LMC metallicity (${\approx}1/3\,Z_\odot$), and $45{-}100\,M_\odot$ at SMC metallicity (${\approx}1/5\,Z_\odot$) \citep[][]{Crowther2006, Maeder2002, Hainich2015}, keeping in mind that these values are strongly dependent on the mass loss and mixing prescriptions in evolution models.
+It is estimated to be ${\approx}20-30\,M_\odot$ at solar metallicity, ${\approx}30{-}60\,M_\odot$ at LMC metallicity (${\approx}1/3\,Z_\odot$), and $45{-}100\,M_\odot$ at SMC metallicity (${\approx}1/5\,Z_\odot$) \citep[][]{Crowther2006, Maeder2002, Hainich2015}, keeping in mind that these values are strongly dependent on the mass-loss and mixing prescriptions in evolution models.
 Examples include \object{WR\,6} in the Galaxy (WN4b) or \object{BAT99\,7} in the LMC (WN4b).

-\item {\bf Wind+binary-stripped WR} (\mbox{wb-WR}) stars are cWR stars that were originally massive enough to become WR stars as single stars (i.e., $M_\text{i} {\ge} M_\text{i,w-WR}$), but were further stripped by a companion, either via Roche lobe overflow (RLOF) or via common-envelope evolution \citep[CEE,][]{Paczynski1973, Vanbeveren1998b}.
+\item {\bf Wind+binary-stripped WR} (\mbox{wb-WR}) stars are cWR stars that were originally massive enough to become WR stars as single-stars (i.e., $M_\text{i} {\ge} M_\text{i,w-WR}$), but were further stripped by a companion, either via Roche lobe overflow (RLOF) or via common-envelope evolution \citep[CEE,][]{Paczynski1973, Vanbeveren1998b}.
 The WR primary of the Galactic binary \object{WR\,139} (V444\,Cyg, WN5+O6) likely started its life with $M_{\rm i} \gtrsim 30\,M_\odot$ and was partly stripped by the secondary star \citep{Vanbeveren1998}, making it a good candidate for a wb-WR star.
 Other examples include most confirmed WR binaries in the SMC \citep{Shenar2016}.